clintagumo/4C-LIBRARY/README.md

 - Monitor and manage library user activities.

 ### Authentication:
-- Supports various authentication methods such as:
+- Supports various authentication methods such as :

-### API Keys:
+##### API Keys:
 -      Simple token-based method for access.
 ### OAuth:
 -      More secure, token-based authentication for resource access.
 ### Basic Auth:
 -      Username and password-based authentication.
 ### Error Handling:
 -      Detailed error codes and structured response formats are provided for common error scenarios to assist in troubleshooting and improving user experience.

 ### - Access Tokens:
 - Essential for secure authentication and authorization.